whence/pops/README.md

 - Much much faster.
 This is important for quick tasks.
 For instance, `knife data bag show` took 6s while `pops` can do it in under 0.1s.
 - Single command to do everything, just like `git`.
 - Self-documented with `--help`.
-- Open source.
-No need to use your github private key to pull the source or use the distribution.
+- Open source, including all the dependencies.
+No need to use your ssh key to pull the source or use the distribution.